HansBrende/f8/README.md

-# f8
+# F8
-A lightning-fast UTF-8 state machine for Java.
+A super lightweight, lightning-fast UTF-8 state machine for Java.

 ## Use Cases